rust-lang/rust/text/0000-ques-in-main.md

 Within the Unix ecosystem, `exit` can be relied upon to pass values in the range 0 through 255 up to the parent process; this is the range proposed for `ExitStatus::from_code`.
-(POSIX says that one should be able to pass a full C `int` through `exit` as long as the parent uses `waitid` to retrieve the value, but this is not widely implemented.
-Also, values 128 through 255 have historically been avoided because older implementations were unreliable about zero- rather than sign-extending in `WEXITSTATUS`.)
 There is no general agreement on the meaning of specific nonzero exit codes, but there are many contexts that give specific codes a meaning, such as:

 * POSIX reserves status 127 for certain internal failures in `system`